 “Closing signals ‘end of an era.'”

 Which made my heart sink even further.
 Back in February, the owner of Mallatt’s decided to close both existing stores, citing in part the decrease in business and lack of foot traffic left in the wake of the pharmacy sides’ discontinuation.
-The Willy Street location of Mallatt’s closed first (the article indicates a hair salon will be in that space soon), with remaining inventory and manpower moved to the Monroe Street location, which remained open for a few more weeks (Mallatt’s owner has the building for sale).
+The Willy Street location of Mallatt’s closed first (the article indicates a hair salon will be in that space soon), with remaining inventory and manpower moved to the Monroe Street location, which remained open for a few more weeks and now sits vacant (Mallatt’s owner has the building for sale).

 And with that, Mallatt’s the friendly corner pharmacy and costume shop is no more. *sigh*

 At least Mallatt’s hasn’t vanished completely.
-Oh, it still exists somewhat.
-For one, Mallatt’s still has a homecare pharmacy service (two locations, one each in Madison and Milwaukee) that offers pharmacy services to nursing homes, assisted living facilities and agencies that serve the disabled.
+Oh, yeah, it still exists somewhat.
+For one, Mallatt’s still has a homecare pharmacy service (two locations, one each in Madison and Milwaukee) that offers pharmacy services to nursing homes, assisted living facilities and agencies that serve the disabled and homebound.
 Apparently, that side of the business has been booming, offering something the chain stores don’t specialize in.
 And there’s Mallatts.com, which their famous costume, makeup, and wig sales have migrated to.
 I’m perusing through the wig section of the Mallatt’s site right now, and oh boy, it feels like a wonderland.

-While having online access to the costume wears Mallatt’s offers is all well and good, seeing them close up is heartbreaking.
+While having online access to the costume wears Mallatt’s offers is all well and good, seeing them shutter their brick-and-mortar doors is heartbreaking.
 Having to go to the corporate, antiseptic stores of Walgreens or CVS can be soul crushing, for the customer as well as the underpaid, overstretched staff.
 Having to wait until fall to go to one of those seasonal Halloween costume shops that pop up in some store space another retailer left behind long ago isn’t fun either.
 Neither is going to Party City, which at the moment seems to be the only year-round option when it comes to finding a cheap costume or an even cheaper wig and not having to shop online.
 But if you actually like walking through aisle after of aisle of party supplies and having to listen to their PA system play flimsy facsimiles of popular songs (original songs not by the original artists!) just to get to a small out-of-season costume/wig section… well, I guess Party City is for you.
 (Side note: The wigs at Party City and those seasonal Halloween pop-ups can’t hold a candle to the higher quality costume wigs Mallatt’s offered.)

 Whether they sold prescriptions or costumes, knickknacks or makeup, the vanishing of another friendly mom-and-pop-style operation that was just around the corner or well worth the drive (be it a few blocks or several miles) is truly sad to see.
 So if you know of a brick-and-mortar store such as Mallatt’s, whatever they may specialize in — and if they’re still around — please consider stopping in and patronizing them.
 Sure, theirs is not the big box store where you can find everything.
 But they’re also not the big box store when it comes to charm, character, and pride in service.
-And you’ll certainly be making The Little Man’s day, perhaps more so than you’ll ever know.
+And you’ll certainly be making The Little Man’s day, perhaps more than you’ll ever know.